-Past evaluations of the college presidents included a 360-degree review tool, in addition to a process similar to the chancellor's evaluation as described above, using performance goals, job description, and other objectives developed jointly with the chancellor.
+Past evaluations of the college presidents included a 360-degree review tool, 96 in addition to a process similar to the chancellor's evaluation as described above, using performance goals, job description, and other objectives developed jointly with the chancellor.

 The Moorpark College president and past chancellors were hired through the process defined in the VCCCD Board Policies and Administrative Procedures.
 District committees and the Board are currently updating the hiring policies, particularly as they relate to District hiring and Interim chancellor and interim vice chancellor positions.
-Following VCCCD Board Policies and Administrative Procedures for hiring is critical for transparency at the College and District.
+97 Following VCCCD Board Policies and Administrative Procedures for hiring is critical for transparency at the College and District.

 The College and District will work together to complete BP/AP 7120 regarding interim hiring.
+The College will be presented with a summary regarding chancellor and president evaluations.